52inc/ReviewManager/README.md

+# NOTE: As of iOS 10.3’s release, we’ve verified that this library only works with the prompt shown in development builds of your app.
+It doesn’t work with ‘real’ prompts shown for App Store users.
+As a result, consider this library deprecated.
+It will be removed from Github soon.

 # ReviewManager
 A simple class to handle fallbacks from iOS 10.3's review prompt and automatically forward them to the App Store if the prompt doesn't show.